Learn how to make smoked lamb shanks at home on ANY grill or smoker!

 Lamb shanks have lots of connective tissue, requiring them to be slow cooked, such as on a smoker, in order for them to become tender and juicy.

-Like many other "tough" pieces of meat that benefit from smoking (brisket, pork butt, pork spareribs, beef short ribs), lamb shanks benefit from low and slow cooking in order to slowly break down and melt the connective tissue, collagen, and fat interwoven throughout and allow the meat to properly tenderize ike it never could if cooked in a pan over high heat like a steak.
+Like many other "tough" pieces of meat that benefit from smoking (brisket, pork butt, pork spareribs, beef short ribs), lamb shanks benefit from low and slow cooking in order to slowly break down and melt the connective tissue, collagen, and fat interwoven throughout and allow the meat to properly tenderize like it never could if cooked in a pan over high heat like a steak.

 Unlike a prime steak or burgers with no connective tissue that can be cooked quickly with high heat and still come out tender, smoked lamb shanks must be given extra time in order to come out delicious.

-Shanks are generally sold individually and will weigh between 1-3 lbs each, including the bone.
+Lamb shanks are generally sold individually and will weigh between 1-3 lbs each, including the bone.

 Lamb shanks do vary considerably in size, especially American (larger) vs Australian (smaller) lamb shanks.